nixta/nixta.github.io/resources/tcnyc2017/hack-ideas.md

 Feel free to use these as inpiration for your hacks this weekend!

+Building around one of these ideas doesn't make you any more or less likely to win our prize, but hopefully inspires you to build something interesting and powerful :)

 # Flu Shot Finder
 ## Problem:
 Finding the nearest flu shot provider can be difficult.
 Flu shots are an important precaution to promote a healthy community.
 Provider locations should be accessible and easily discoverable yet there are no centralized or third-party resources for this information.
 You can help by leveraging Esri to curate a database of locations and expose them through a user-friendly dashboard.